multiparty/jiff/tutorials/2-innerprod.md

   var array_promise = jiff_instance.share_array(input, input.length);
 ```

 Once everyone's input is shared, we'll compute the inner product.
-The promise returns the shares from every party in an object.
+The promise returns an object containing the shares from every party in an object.
 It has the form
 ```
-{1 : <party 1's array>, 2 : <party 2's array> }
+{1 : [<party 1's array>], 2 : [<party 2's array>] }
 ```

 The inner product takes the sum of the pairwise product of array elements.